 Figure 3-7 charts the upper and lower pressure transducer data and the calculated water level in the well.
 Table 3-4 and Figure 3-7 show the well pressure initially stabilized on June 8, 2010, six days after the well was shut in for monitoring on June 2, 2010.
-Table 3-4 and Figure 3-7 also show a relatively stable well pressure regime for the 12.5-year period of record through November 23, 2018 with only a slight increase in well pressure and a corresponding net water level decrease of 7.39 feet in the well.
+Table 3-4 and Figure 3-7 also show a relatively stable well pressure regime for the 14.5-year period of record through January 1, 2025 with only a slight decrease in well pressure and a corresponding net water level increase of 1.52 feet in the well.
 Data for this well is limited from November 23, 2018 to May 2, 2019 due to an upper Level Troll transducer failure.
 When investigated in early 2019 after the location was accessible following winter it was found that the surface cable for this Level Troll was damaged by what appeared to be a bear mauling of the telemetry station based on the type of cable damage and muddy paw prints on the telemetry instrumentation enclosure.
 At that time the cable was repaired, the Level Troll was replaced and full function has resumed.
-Since May 2, 2019, the upper and lower pressure transducer data has been stable, with corresponding stable calculated water levels which do not seem to demonstrate significant seasonal fluctuation.
+It appears there is less wellhead pressure observed since that time and thus less calculated water level fluctuation since that time.

-Figure 3-7 Pressure Transducer Data Deep Canyon Well MW-34-4-32-1
+Figure 3-7 Pressure Transducer Data Deep Canyon Well MW-34-4-32-1 3-17